19 year old freshman Billy Ray Brown wins the NCAA Championship.

 “I decided I may as well as go for a dozen and then I wanted to get into the teens.
 Now I hope we can go for sweet 16.”

-Houston, of course, sprinted to 16 national titles with Slaughter, Elkington, and Brown on the 1984 championship team.
-Elk and BRB added another team title in 1985, their senior year.
+Houston, of course, sprinted to titles 15 and 16 in 1984 and 85.
+Slaughter, Elkington, and Brown were on the 1984 title team while Elk and BRB were seniors on the 1985 championship squad.

 Brown loves talking about his years at the University of Houston, especially the national championship in 1982, saying, “being part of it was awesome.
 Those years were probably the most influential years of my life.
 It groomed me for who I am right now.”